nus-cs2103/website-base/admin/index-tic2002-fragment.md

    * Ensure the video is in a format that can be played by any computer.
    * Submission: Name the file with your name (to match the jar and the report file) and upload to Canvas.
 1. **Code Reuse Declaration**:
-   * Submit this survey (on Canvas) to declare your level of code reuse in the project.
+   * Submit the 'Code Reuse Declaration' survey (on Canvas) when it opens in week 13, to declare your level of code reuse in the project.
    * This is compulsory.
 You <span class="text-danger">must submit this even if you did not reuse</span> any code.
 </div>
 </div>